 - Counseled health care providers on a variety of Medicare reimbursement matters, including provider-based status, incident-to billing, RAC audits, and national and local coverage determination.

 Since 2012, Bob has been consecutively selected to the Pennsylvania Super Lawyers list in field of healthcare law.
 Additionally, he has been named to The Best Lawyers in America® list consistently since 2010 under the Health Care Law category.
 In 2022, Bob was named The Best Lawyers in America® Healthcare Law "Lawyer of the Year" in Pittsburgh.
 Recently, he was noted by Chambers USA as a "Leader in the Field" in healthcare law.
-Bob is also an adjunct professor at the University of Pittsburgh School of Law, where he teaches a course in healthcare fraud and abuse.
+Bob is a former adjunct professor at the University of Pittsburgh School of Law, where he taught a course in healthcare fraud and abuse.